Did you know that getting a credit card for emergencies is one of the most common credit card mistakes you can make?

 In retrospect, all of the things we’d considered emergencies at the time were things we could have chosen to avoid without suffering any real negative consequences.

 For example, we could have missed the funerals and sent a card or flowers instead.
 Our loved ones would have understood.
-Or maybe we could have gotten the money to attend some other way, such as by selling things or working to make a little extra.
-(Check out 101 Ways to Make Extra Money in Your Spare Time if you’re looking for ideas.)
+Or maybe we could have gotten the money to attend some other way, such as by selling things or working to make a little extra cash.

-We could have taken the bus, carpooled, gotten rides, fixed the clutch & brakes ourselves or asked my dad — a former MECHANIC — to help, or even sold that lemon of a car instead of just blindly paying for yet another repair that we couldn’t afford.
+We could have taken the bus, carpooled, gotten rides, fixed the clutch & brakes ourselves or asked my dad to help, or even sold that lemon of a car instead of just blindly paying for yet another repair that we couldn’t afford.
 Or maybe we could have figured out that everything mechanical eventually breaks, and started a car repair fund like I mentioned earlier.